Bill Collins (racecaller): Memorable Calls

 "Here come the New Zealanders Our Waverley Star and Bonecrusher they've raced to the lead 600 out have they gone too early?
 Two lengths to Drought running up to third from Society Bay they were followed then by Drawn at the head of the others Dinky Flyer.
 But Our Waverley Star he got a half-length to Bonecrusher he's gone for the whip on Bonecrusher, three lengths to Drought followed then by Dinky Flyer and Drawn.
 But the two great New Zealanders have come away on the turn, Our Waverley Star a half-length Bonecrusher the big red won't give in Drought running on, Bonecrusher responds to the whip, the roars of the crowd!
-He races up to Our Waverley Star a hundered out Bonecrusher, Our Waverley Star stride for stride nothing in it, Our Waverley Star the rails Bonecrusher the outside and Bonecrusher races into equine immortality!"
+He races up to Our Waverley Star a hundred out Bonecrusher, Our Waverley Star stride for stride nothing in it, Our Waverley Star the rails Bonecrusher the outside and Bonecrusher races into equine immortality!"